replicatedhq/kurl.sh/src/markdown-pages/add-ons/minio.md

 If Rook was previously installed but is no longer specified in the kURL spec and MinIO is specified instead, MinIO will migrate data from Rook's object store to MinIO.

-If Longhorn is also specified in the new kURL spec and completes its migration process successfully, Rook will be removed to free up resources.
+If OpenEBS or Longhorn is also specified in the new kURL spec and completes its migration process successfully, Rook will be removed to free up resources.

 ## High Availability